The first years of a child’s life are a wonderful time and every child deserves the best possible start.

 Aged 18 months to 2.5 years

 In Tiggywinkles, children are encouraged to develop their independent thinking skills.
 We provide a range of resources and activities in this bright and stimulating room that promote problem solving and communication.
 The children’s independence is further developed through collaborative ‘tidy up time’ and by encouraging supportive relationships with their friends.
-Essential hygiene routines are practised such as learning to wash their hands and brush their teeth after lunch.
+Essential hygiene routines are practised such as learning to wash their hands.

 Aged 2.5 years to 4 years

 As children approach the end of their nursery experience they move into the Puddleducks room.
 While the atmosphere remains calm and relaxed, more emphasis is given to learning through play.
-Your child will be encouraged to engage with activities specifically designed to develop an interest in mark-making, early reading skills and number recognition.
+Your child will be encouraged to engage with activities specifically designed to develop an interest in mark-making, number recognition and a language-rich environment that encourages communication, language and early literacy development.
 In addition, topics will focus on knowledge and understanding of the world, encouraging children to share their own experiences.
 While in this room your child is likely to develop independent toileting and the staff are on hand to support you.

 The Early Year Foundation Stage (EYFS) is a government document which sets the standards for learning, development and care for children from birth to five.